 If you find yourself with leftover cooked spaghetti squash that you can’t consume within the recommended timeframe, you can freeze it for longer storage.
 Simply place the cooled squash in a freezer-safe container or bag and seal it tightly.
 Frozen cooked spaghetti squash can last for several months in the freezer.
 When you’re ready to use it, thaw it in the fridge overnight before reheating.

-See also How to cook bangers on the stove
+See also How long to cook st louis ribs at 225

 Storage Shelf Life